sawickiap/str_view/README.md

 // Passed "ma"
 ```

-The class offers powerful `substr` method that returns new view, which may point to a piece of source view.
+The class offers powerful `substr` method that returns a new view, which may point to a piece of source view.

 ```cpp
 str_view orig = "Ala ma kota";